FT Deutschland faces closure as media woes hit Germany

 "It's a risk and there's no guarantee that it'll work out, but I'm more optimistic than I was a year or two ago," Axel Springer Chief Executive Mathias Doepfner told Reuters last month.

-It hopes to emulate Pearson's Financial Times, News Corp's (NWSA.O) The Wall Street Journal and the New York Times (NYT.N), all of whom have had some success charging for on-line content.
+It hopes to emulate Pearson's Financial Times, News Corp's The Wall Street Journal and the New York Times, all of whom have had some success charging for on-line content.

-(Additional reporting by Leila Abboud in Paris, Kirsti Knolle in Frankfurt and Noah Barkin in Berlin; Writing by Harro Ten Wolde and Gareth Jones; Editing by Noah Barkin)